-Key of the topic property that allows compression to be disabled on a per-topic basis.
+Key of the topic property that allows the compression policy to be set on a per-topic basis.

 Compression reduces the bandwidth required to broadcast topic updates to subscribed sessions, at the cost of increased server CPU.

 Changes to a topic's value are published to each subscribed session as a sequence of topic messages.
 A topic message can carry the latest value or the difference between the latest value and the previous value (a delta).
-The compression property determines if and how the published messages are compressed.
-Topic messages are not exposed through the client API.
-The client library handles decompression and decodes deltas automatically, passing reconstructed values to the application.
+The compression policy determines if and how published topic messages are compressed.
+Topic messages are not exposed through the client API; the client library handles decompression and decodes deltas automatically, passing reconstructed values to the application.

-Generally compression is beneficial, so the default value for this
+Generally some compression is beneficial, so the default value for this

 Key of the topic property that specifies the conflation policy of the topic.
 The policy specifies how the server manages queued topic updates.
 Conflation is applied individually to each session queue.